 - 4-5 (aspects of the response we want to verify)

-Anyway we decided to implement something basic for ourselves which fulfils our needs and it is not more complex than the minimum.
+Anyway, we decided to implement something basic for ourselves which fulfills our needs and it is not more complex than the minimum.

 wget and wrote a couple of trivial